wang-zixuan/Event-Camera-Image-Reconstruction/README.md

 Reference: [CVPR19 - Event-Based High Dynamic Range Image and Very High Frame Rate Video Generation Using Conditional Generative Adversarial Networks](https://arxiv.org/pdf/1811.08230.pdf).

-Detailed explanation of model is in the paper (will be uploaded soon).
+Detailed explanation of model is in the paper (only available via academic request).
 Our model only uses U-Net and residual blocks.

 ## Requirements